Do your neighbours' borders burgeon with colour, and their containers drip with flowers while yours look brown and crispy?

-> If you are not a fan of watering then Eschscholzia would make easy to grow plants for your garden.
+If you are not a fan of watering then Eschscholzia make easy to grow plants for your garden.
 These colourful little annuals thrive in poor, dry soil and full sun so they are perfect for filling forgotten corners of the garden.
-Simply scatter them where you want them to flower and let them take care of themselves.
+Just scatter them where you want them to flower and let them take care of themselves.
 Each year they will set seed which will grow the following summer, creating effortless drifts of colour.

-> Reliable, low maintenance, ground cover that will wander through your borders year after year.
+Cranesbill is so popular because it's a reliable, low maintenance, ground cover that will wander through your borders year after year.
 Hardy geraniums are not difficult to grow from seed but you can grow them from bareroots which is even simpler.

 Easy to grow patio plants when grown from plugs, and best loved for adding colour to hanging baskets and containers.
 Fuchsias come in all colours and shapes, from trailing to upright you could even try the climbing fuchsia ‘Lady Boothby’ for an ambitious display.
 For a really professional look, pinch out the very tips of each stem while the plants are still young to encourage lots of bushy growth.
 Fuchsia erries are edible, but not always tasty!